 Is the paper closely related to OGRS scope with a content interesting to the OGRS attendees (geospatial research and/or education) ?
 Good

 Does the submission aptly argue the open source approach ?
-Fair
+Good

 What is the dominant among the below elements of typology?
-The contribution is rather thematic, that is to say mainly addresses a case study
+The contribution is addressing some software development efforts

 I recommend the contribution for a poster presentation